 The Brampton Valley Way can be accessed on mountain bike from Brixworth Country Park via the Merry Tom Bridleway.

 A series of ceramic waymarkers have been created along the Brampton Valley Way.
-You can see how the project is progressing on Back to Books website.
+See Back to Books website for further information.

 When is it open and is there any cost?